One of the things you should absolutely do when visiting Japan is to try on their traditional full-length garment called as kimono.

 - Arrival: Come as early as 9:30AM so that you have ‘first dibs’ on the array of kimono design choices — this is to also maximize your rental time.
 Take note that it starts to get crowded by 10:00AM.

 - You don’t need to bring anything when you arrive because everything you need is included in the rental plan (kimono, obi, undergarment, bag to carry when wearing kimono, zori (sandals), tabi (socks), etc.).
 But for your clothing, if you come in the summer, it’s best that you wear a thin undergarment or a tank top because of the heat.
+Do NOT wear collared clothing as it will get in the way of the kimono.
 Whereas in winter, it’s preferable that you wear thin thermal clothing such as heat-tech shirts leggings to keep you warm.

 - As for your belongings, YAE can store it for you and they will give you a number tag in exchange.
 However, it’s best that you keep your valuables with you — but no worries, they will be providing you with a small matching tote bag for your kimono so you can store it in that.